 “I can’t dance”

 I know and have spoken to many adults who are afraid to take a dance class because they think they are too late to “learn” to dance, when really they have been dancing their whole life without even knowing it.
 Sure it may not have been official training but chances are they are more prepared than they think!
 And so you shouldn’t be afraid if you want to take a dance class because you have the tools inside of you already to learn.
-The only thing you need to be able to dance is a body and you have one!
-And I’m not the only one who thinks so.
-A study by Frontier for Young Minds found that infants moved more rhythmically when hearing music than when hearing non-music sounds.
+We all have the capacity to recognize rhythm in music and are able to move in time to it.